Z Special Unit: Legacy

 There is now a public memorial to the Z Special Unit on the esplanade in Cairns.
 It was moved from the naval base HMAS Cairns and rededicated on 26 October 2007.
 Those present at the ceremony were original unit members George Buckingham, John Mackay and the then commander of Special Operations of the Australian Defence Force, Major General Mike Hindmarsh.
 The RSL plans to erect a permanent display of military equipments nearby.

 Z Special Unit is one of the various special forces units commemorated on the New Zealand Special Air Service memorial at Papakura Military Camp in New Zealand.

 The Z Special Unit Association (NSW Branch) was disbanded in March 2010 due to a decline in members and the Association's last Sydney ANZAC Day march was held in 2010.
 Commemorative plaques to Z Special Unit have been placed on each lamp post on the new jetty at Rockingham, Western Australia, and the activities of Z Special Unit have been depicted in several Australian films, TV series, and documentaries including Attack Force Z, The Highest Honor, The Heroes, Heroes II: The Return, and Australia's Secret Heroes.

 As of 2022, there is only one surviving member still living, Allan Russell.

+In July 2023 Ken O'Brien who served with the unit celebrated his 100th birthday in Hobart.